typoman/uniscripts/README.md

 # uniscripts
 A very simple python module for finding a script of a unicode character.
-There is also a dictionary to find the Language or Script tag of a script.

 #### Install